thrupthi98/patternRecognition/Readme.md

-# sokobanPlayer
+# Pattern Recognition
-a 2 layer, 2D convolutional network is implemented to recognise the handwritten numbers.
+A 2 layer, 2D convolutional network is implemented to recognise the handwritten numbers.

 ## Inputs:
 * 32X32, 2D binary array to represent the handwritten digits.